bitkidd/adonisjs-credentials/README.md

 It has to be done to populate values before Adonis starts and Env provider validates values.

+As a final step, open `.adonisrc.json` file and add `resources/credentials` to `metaFiles` section, so credentials will copied as you build your Adonis app.

 ## Usage

 #### Creating credentials

-As you configured the provider, you may now create your first credentials file by running the command:
+As you configured the provider, you may now create your first credentials by running the command:

 ```bash
 # node ace credentials:create